input-output-hk/engineering/blog/2023-01-24-hs-bindgen-introduction.md

 **To go further:** `stack` isn't supported yet, but we could easily imagine a `cargo-stack` binary that just wraps a `cargo-cabal --stack` CLI option!

-## Limitations

-What would be the reason to NOT use `cargo-cabal` and `hs-bindgen`?
-I should mention that `{-# LANGUAGE CApiFFI #-}` language extension features, like using C values that are `#define` in a header or `vargs`, are not supported (because they're indeed C specific).
-E.g. variadic arguments didn't exist in Rust and are usually implemented with [the Builder pattern](https://doc.rust-lang.org/1.0.0/style/ownership/builders.html).
-Again I want to make obvious that if you're looking for `CApiFFI` features you should embed Rust code in a C library, with e.g. `c-bindgen`, and so not use the tools introduced here!

 ## What's next?

 [`cargo-cabal`](https://github.com/yvan-sraka/cargo-cabal) and [`hs-bindgen`](https://github.com/yvan-sraka/hs-bindgen) combined are less than 1000 LoC, they also support Rust `#[no_std]` code, and I would be glad to keep them as [KISS](https://en.wikipedia.org/wiki/KISS_principle) and modular as possible.
 But there is still room for improvements, e.g. by adding traits' implementations for more Rust `std` types, or why not supporting `async` functions with [`async-ffi`](https://github.com/oxalica/async-ffi)?!